S-furi/uni-internship/Journal.md

 A decent knowledge about extension functions is required, and also how lambdas and function literals works (lambdas section of kotlin's guide).

+# Xarray
+Provides an **N-Dimensional** **labeled** array.

+- Apply operations over dimensions by name: `x.sum('time')`.
+- Select values by label (or logical location) instead of integer location:
+  `x.loc['2014-01-01']` or `x.sel(time='2014-01-01')`.
+- Mathematical operations (e.g., `x - y`) vectorize across multiple dimensions (array broadcasting) based on dimension names, not shape.
+- Easily use the split-apply-combine paradigm with groupby:
+  `x.groupby('time.dayofyear').mean()`.
+- Database-like alignment based on coordinate labels that smoothly handles missing values: `x, y = xr.align(x, y, join='outer')`.
+- Keep track of arbitrary metadata in the form of a Python dictionary:
+  `x.attrs`.

+## Other Features
+- Automatic array alignement without the need to insert a dummy dimension (i.e.
+  `np.newaxis`).

+- The arrays in a dataset can have not only different data types (like pandas DataFrame), but also different number of dimensions (maybe thanks to pydata/sparse library).

+- Largely inspired by pandas, numpy and the netCDF file format.

+Vector broadcasting!
+`np.random.randn(3)[:, np.newaxis] + np.random.randn(2)[np.newaxis, :]`

+- Il plotting fa paura, integrates matplotlib with the beauty of seaborn.
 ---
 ## Chapters